tomwhartung/jmws_accoutrements/books/2-game_of_thrones/1-high_level_outline.md

 ### 1.1.
 Forward

+- About the show only
+  - See chapter XXX at the end for information about possible future releases
 - Dedicated to anyone who has ever struggled with fitting in and felt they were on the wrong planet.

 ### 1.2.
 Introducing Spiritual Portraits